p4535992/automated-evocations/README.md

   embedded: {
     Item: {
       "Flaming Sphere": {
-        "data.description.value": `Any creature that ends its turn within 5 feet of the sphere, or has the sphere rammed into it, must make a Dexterity saving throw (DC ${summon.dc}).
-The creature takes ${flamingSphere.sphere[0]} ${flamingSphere.sphere[1]} damage on a failed save, or half as much damage on a successful one.`, "data.save.dc": summon.dc,
+        "system.description.value": `Any creature that ends its turn within 5 feet of the sphere, or has the sphere rammed into it, must make a Dexterity saving throw (DC ${summon.dc}).
+The creature takes ${flamingSphere.sphere[0]} ${flamingSphere.sphere[1]} damage on a failed save, or half as much damage on a successful one.`, "system.save.dc": summon.dc,
-        "data.damage.parts":[flamingSphere.sphere]
+        "system.damage.parts":[flamingSphere.sphere]
       }
     }
   }